 Back to personal trusts.
 The Cook Islands Trust does not even recognize domestic judgments.
 If a court is interested in seizing your assets and they can make a phone call to the trust company.
 The most they will get is a someone who will turn a deaf ear to them, who is not under their jurisdiction.
 Essentially what this trustee is saying when or if they get a call like this is, “Sorry I can’t help you.
 It is my legal obligation to protect my client and their assets.
 Your courts don’t have any say-so here.”
 Again, this is perfectly legal.
 You can expect the trust to carefully manage your assets only when you get into legal trouble.
 When that’s over they simply put the ball back in your court.

 Misinformation from Unscrupulous Creditors on the Internet

-There is a lot of negative information on the internet about taking these actions (domestic or offshore trusts, forming a business entity).
+There is a lot of negative information on the internet about hiding assets (in domestic or offshore trusts, by forming a business entity, etc.).
 But creditors publish most of that information in order to throw you off course.
 You are likely to find these financial predators refer to people who make these intelligent actions as scoundrels, or deceptive.
 It’s clear what their goal is though.
 They want you unprotected so they have easy access to your money.
 Things become much easier for them when they find a defendant with “easy-to-reach” domestic assets.
 Most trial lawyers don’t produce.
 They take.
 They want a payday.
 And they way to get one is by taking from those of us who do produce.